mattjhawken/localhostGPT/README.md

 # localhostGPT

 A desktop application for running and fine-tuning language models locally.
 Features P2P training capabilities, allowing users to customize models while maintaining data privacy and sovereignty.
+Currently under development and not connected to Tensorlink.